moksh08/Data_analytics/README.md

 d.
 User Interface
 Enjoy a simple and user-friendly interface designed for easy navigation and interaction.
 The interface is intuitive, ensuring that users can seamlessly explore the dataset, analyze insights, and make price predictions effortlessly.

-<a name="screenshots"></a>

-Screenshots
-[Include screenshots here to showcase the different sections and the user interface of the application.]

-Note: Screenshots can be added later to visually represent the application's appearance and functionality.

 <a name="additional-details"></a>